Franco-Ottoman alliance: Barbarossa wintering in Toulon (1543–1544)

-During the wintering of Barbarossa, the Toulon Cathedral was transformed into a mosque, the call to prayer occurred five times a day, and Ottoman coinage was the currency of choice.
+While Barbarossa was wintering, the Toulon Cathedral was transformed into a mosque, the call to prayer occurred five times a day, and Ottoman coinage was the currency of choice.
 According to an observer: "To see Toulon, one might imagine oneself at Constantinople".

 Throughout the winter, the Ottomans were able to use Toulon as a base to attack the Spanish and Italian coasts, raiding Sanremo, Borghetto Santo Spirito, Ceriale and defeating Italo-Spanish naval attacks.
 Sailing with his whole fleet to Genoa, Barbarossa negotiated with Andrea Doria the release of Turgut Reis.
 The Ottomans departed from their Toulon base in May 1544 after Francis I had paid 800,000 ecus to Barbarossa.

 Captain Polin in Constantinople (1544)

 The French galleys of Captain Polin in front of Pera at Constantinople in August 1544, drawn by Jerôme Maurand, a priest who accompanied the fleet.

 Five French galleys under Captain Polin, including the superb Réale, accompanied Barbarossa's fleet, on a diplomatic mission to Suleiman.
-The French fleet accompanied Barbarossa during his attacks on the west coast of Italy on the way to Constantinople, as he laid waste to the cities of Porto Ercole, Giglio, Talamona, Lipari and took about 6,000 captives, but separated in Sicily from Barbarossa's fleet to continue alone to the Ottoman capital.
+The French fleet accompanied Barbarossa during his attacks on the west coast of Italy on the way to Constantinople, as he laid waste to the cities of Porto Ercole, Giglio, Talamona, and Lipari, and took about 6,000 captives, but separated in Sicily from Barbarossa's fleet to continue alone to the Ottoman capital.
 Jerôme Maurand, a priest of Antibes who accompanied Polin and the Ottoman fleet in 1544, wrote a detailed account in Itinéraire d'Antibes à Constantinonple.
 They arrived in Constantinople on 10 August 1544 to meet with Suleiman and give him an account of the campaign.
-Polin was back to Toulon on 2 October 1544.
+Polin was back in Toulon on 2 October 1544.

 Joint campaign in Hungary (1543–1544)

 French artillery troops were supplied to Suleiman for his Hungarian campaign – here, the siege of Esztergom (1543).

 On land Suleiman was concomitantly fighting for the conquest of Hungary in 1543, as a part of the Little War.
-French troops were supplied to the Ottomans on the Central European front: in Hungary, a French artillery unit was dispatched in 1543–1544 and attached to the Ottoman Army.
+French troops were supplied to the Ottomans on the Central European front; in Hungary, a French artillery unit dispatched in 1543–1544 was attached to the Ottoman Army.
 Following major sieges such as the siege of Esztergom (1543), Suleiman took a commanding position in Hungary, obtaining the signature of the Truce of Adrianople with the Habsburg in 1547.

 Letter of Francis I to the Drogman Janus Bey, 28 December 1546, delivered by D'Aramon.
 The letter is countersigned by the State Secretary Claude de L'Aubespine (bottom right corner).

 Besides the powerful effect of a strategic alliance encircling the Habsburg Empire, combined tactical operations were significantly hampered by the distances involved, the difficulties in communication, and the unpredictable changes of plans on one side or the other.
 From a financial standpoint, fiscal revenues were also generated for both powers through the ransoming of enemy ships in the Mediterranean.
 The French Royal House also borrowed large amounts of gold from the Ottoman banker Joseph Nasi and the Ottoman Empire, amounting to around 150,000 écus as of 1565, the repayment of which became contentious in the following years.